500 Days of Summer: Filming locations

 The Bradbury Building in Los Angeles was a filming location.

 David Ng of the Los Angeles Times describes architecture as a star of the film.

 Tom is seen reading Alain de Botton's The Architecture of Happiness.

 The film was originally set in San Francisco but was later moved to Los Angeles and the script rewritten to make better use of the location.
 Buildings used include the Los Angeles Music Center (which includes the Dorothy Chandler Pavilion) and the towers of California Plaza.

 The older Fine Arts Building is featured in the film, in a scene where Tom shows it to Summer and mentions its designers, Walker and Eisen, two of his favorite architects.
 The Continental Building is also visible from Tom's bench at Angel's Knoll, and has become a notable symbol of the film.
 Christopher Hawthorne of the Los Angeles Times describes the film as having "finely honed sense of taste" to include the Bradbury Building where Tom goes for his job interview.

 Tom's favorite spot in Los Angeles was shot at Angel's Knoll, which became a popular tourist attraction after the film's release.
 Since July 2013 it has been closed off to the public due to state cutbacks.
 In his article about cinematic cartography, Dr. Chris Lukinbeal suggests that the location of Angel's Knoll mirrors Tom's view of the world.
 He argues that Tom only perceives the beauty of the buildings surrounding them and only acknowledges the parking lot when Summer points it out to him.
 He states that "Tom is also unable to see beyond his expectations of hopeless romance."
+(500) Days of Summer became Webb's feature directorial debut.

 Costume design

 Costume designer, Hope Hanafin has revealed through interviews that Marc Webb insisted on the color blue being worn exclusively by Summer.
-He based his decision on Zooey Deschanel's eye color, but as Hanafin disclosed, it works on a subconscious level as well, attracting attention at all times.
+He based his decision on Deschanel's eye color, but as Hanafin disclosed, it works on a subconscious level as well, attracting attention at all times.
 The only scene to break this "rule" is the Hall & Oates dance sequence where many of the extras appear in blue.
 "The point of that was to show that, in his morning-after glow, Tom's whole world is a reflection of Summer".
 The costumes are a mixture of vintage and fast fashion with the emphasis on staying realistic to what the characters could afford.
 Summer's wardrobe is refreshing and stylish without anything tying it to the years around the film's release which gives the aesthetics a timeless quality.